Are you emotionally prepared to retire?

 Financial questions and concerns are usually the main reason people don’t feel emotionally prepared to retire.
 It is only once you’ve put those money worries to bed that you realise something else is holding you back.

 Non-financial barriers to retirement can be masked by questions about retirement income, pension pots, annuities and drawdowns.
 But once you know you can afford to retire, that’s when you might realise you don’t want to.

-If you speak to a financial adviser and discover retirement is financially viable – but you’re still not sure about retiring – you might not be emotionally ready for retirement.
+If you receive advice from a financial adviser and discover retirement is financially viable – but you’re still not sure about retiring – you might not be emotionally ready for retirement.

 At this point, you need to dig deep and work out what’s holding you back.
-Coaching from a lifestyle retirement planning expert – like our team at Joslin Rhodes – can help you identify, articulate and overcome your fears.
+Coaching from a lifestyle retirement planning expert – like our team at Joslin Rhodes – can help you identify, articulate and overcome your fears and help you to enjoy those golden years.

 - Identify – Our coaches have helped 1000s of people plan for retirement.
 We understand the common concerns and can help you identify your worries more easily